 What is the Prophetic and the Apostolic?

-I currently serve in a dynamic Prophetic and Apostolic church under the leadership of Reverend Stephen and Prophetess Karen Alexis, having joined the ministry in 2016.
+I currently serve in a dynamic Apostolic and Prophetic church under the leadership of Reverend Stephen and Prophetess Karen Alexis, having joined the ministry in 2016.
 Based on my experiences, including attendance at other churches prior to this, I have observed that the Prophetic and Apostolic carry a unique grace and mantle.
 This grace not only draws the Kingdom of God near, but it also attracts opposition from spiritual forces such as the spirits of Leviathan and Jezebel.

 Why is this so?
 The answer lies in the function and authority of these offices.